ayushraj45/bizmitra_ai_backend/README.md

 - **Database**: Postgres / Configured via `db.js` with a dedicated connection layer for persistence.
 - **Infrastructure**:
   - `docker-compose.yml` for containerized local and production‑like environments.
-  - CI/CD configuration present in the repo to streamline deployment.
+- **k8s**: Kubernetes cluster detailed in kind-config.yaml, /k8s file configure the postgres and backend app.

-This demonstrates practical experience building real NodeJS backends that are deployable via containers and pipelines.
+This demonstrates practical experience building real NodeJS backends that are deployable via containers and clusters.

 ***